eLTER-RI/metadata-schemas/README.md

 ## Get a monolith

-Monoliths (*dereferenced* main schemas with inlined subschemas content rather than mere `$ref`erences) are created whenever an update is pushed as or to a) `/subschemas`, b) `eLTERMetadataSchemaDatasets.json` or c) `eLTERMetadataSchemaExternalDatasets.json`
+Monoliths (*dereferenced* main schemas with inlined subschema content rather than mere `$ref`erences) are created whenever an update is pushed as or to a) `/subschemas`, b) `eLTERMetadataSchemaDatasets.json` or c) `eLTERMetadataSchemaExternalDatasets.json`

 These artifacts can be retrieved like so: